Pa Dillon: Senior

-Wexford put an end to Kilkenny's hopes of retaining the title in 1968, however, the Noresiders bounced back the following year with Dillon collecting a fourth Leinster medal.
-Cork faced Kilkenny in the subsequent All-Ireland final and revenge for 1966 was foremost in the minds of the Kilkenny team.
-For a while it looked as if the Leesiders would triumph over their great rivals once again, however, five points from Kilkenny in the last seven minutes gave Dillon a second All-Ireland winners' medal.
+Wexford put an end to Kilkenny's hopes of retaining the title in 1968, however, Kilkenny bounced back the following year with Dillon collecting a fourth Leinster medal.
+Cork faced Kilkenny in the subsequent All-Ireland final.
+For a while, it looked as if Cork would triumph over their rivals once again, however, five points from Kilkenny in the last seven minutes gave Dillon a second All-Ireland winners' medal.

 Kilkenny lost their provincial and All-Ireland titles in 1970, however, 1971 saw Dillon capture a fifth provincial winners' medal as Kilkenny began to assert their dominance over Wexford.
 The Leinster champions later played Tipperary in the only eighty-minute final between these great rivals.
 The game has gone down in All-Ireland final folklore for a number of reasons.
 As the first All-Ireland final to be broadcast in colour by Telefís Éireann, the nation saw Eddie Keher score a remarkable 2–11 and still end up on the losing side.
 Kilkenny's ever-dependable goalkeeper, Ollie Walsh, had a nightmare of a game in which he conceded five goals, one of which passed through his legs, while that year's Hurler of the Year, Michael 'Babs' Keating, played out the closing stages of the game in his bare feet.
 After a thrilling game Tipp emerged the victors on a score line of 5–17 to 5–14.

 In 1972, Keher won a seventh Leinster title following a victory over Wexford in a replay of the provincial final.
 Once again, Cork provided the opposition in the All-Ireland final, a game which is often considered to be one of the classic games of the modern era.
 Halfway through the second-half Cork were on form and stretched their lead to eight points.
 Drastic action was required and Kilkenny's star forward Eddie Keher was deployed closer to the Cork goal.
 He finished the game with a tally of 2–9 as 'the Cats' powered to a 3–24 to 5–11 victory.
 It was Dillon's fourth All-Ireland winners' medal.
 He retired from inter-county hurling following this victory.